richmartin1169/pico-dht22-pio/README.md

 built dht22 library.

 ## Design notes
+For an overview of how the dht22 library works see the generated doxygen information in html/ that describes the design in more detail.
-File dht22/dht22.pio contains lots of comments about how the program works against the expected data stream from the dht22 sensor.
+This documentation is generated from dht22/dht22.h File dht22/dht22.pio contains lots of comments about how the program works against the expected data stream from the dht22 sensor.
 In addition there's a section there that shows timing decisions made.
-Also see the generated doxygen information in html/ that describes usage in more detail.